Dover ferry: Pupils wait hours to arrive for Easter trips

 The port has apologised for the "prolonged delays".

-"The children's faces fell when they heard that the trip could be cancelled," said sports teacher at Ysgol Gwynllyw Rhiannon Howells.
+"The children's faces fell when they heard that the trip could be cancelled," said Rhiannon Maguire, a sports teacher at Ysgol Gwynllyw.

 "We've had to cancel the trip several times because of Covid already so some of the pupils have been waiting three years to go."

-She said her pupils arrived at 08:30 BST "ready to go" at 09:00 but now face setting off 12 hours later after the bus company they arranged to travel with presumably cancelled after havoc at the port in Kent.
+She said her pupils arrived at 08:30 BST "ready to go" at 09:00 but now face setting off 12 hours later after the bus company they arranged to travel with cancelled, apparently due to the disruption at the port in Kent.

 About 82 children between the ages of 13 and 15 are going on the trip.

-Ms Howells added: "We are worried that we will be caught in the delays and be stuck on a bus but we're hopeful that we will arrive by tomorrow night.
+Ms Maguire added: "We are worried that we will be caught in the delays and be stuck on a bus but we're hopeful that we will arrive by tomorrow night.

 "We've prepared quizzes on both buses and we have enough DVDs but I hope the children will sleep through it tonight."